lucee/lucee-docs/docs/recipes/import.md

 # Import

-The `<cfimport>` tag in Lucee has a dual purpose.
-It can be used to import components using the `path` attribute or CFML/JSP custom tags using the `prefix` and `taglib` attributes.
+The `<cfimport>` tag in Lucee has multiple purposes.
+It can be used to import components, Java classes (Lucee 6.2 and above), or custom tags using the `prefix` and `taglib` attributes.

 ## Import Components